bombasticSlacks/3-skill/Strength.md

 ---
 # Strength

 Measures how strong your character is.
-Influences [Backpack](Storage#Backpack) carry weight.

 It can be honed to better perform the [Skills](Skills):
 ## Athletics